Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Citrus

-Dogs really don’t like the strong, bitter smell and taste of citrus.
+Dogs don’t like the strong, bitter smell and taste of citrus.
 The best method to keep them away from your garden space is to scatter the peelings around the perimeter.
-You can also spray citrus essential oils for more potency, but do be careful with this method as some can be very dangerous.
+You can also spray citrus essential oils for more potency, but be careful since some commercial oils are toxic to dogs and other animals.

 • Spicy Pepper

-You can sprinkle a variety of different types of pepper, including black pepper, cayenne pepper, chili pepper, and more!
+You can sprinkle various types of pepper, including black pepper, cayenne pepper, chili pepper, and more!
 No dog wants to inhale a lung full of peppery air.
-It might cause discomfort and some sneezing, but these methods are safe.

 • Coffee Grounds

-Not only are coffee grounds an incredible nutrient to add to your fertilizer and compost, but it also works wonders to keep away unwanted pests.
-Start saving every morning’s coffee filters, and add these grounds to the soil and the perimeter of your garden space.
+Not only are coffee grounds an incredible nutrient to add to your fertilizer and compost, but they also work wonders to keep away unwanted pests.
+Start saving your used coffee grounds and adding them to the soil and the perimeter of your garden.

 dog sniffing flowers